TidalWavesNode/Delete-Local-Block-Chain-Data-/README.md

 ## Wait for the VPS to fully sync (compare blocks to Wagerr Explorer)

+./wagerr-cli getinfo (will show current stats of syncing)

 Start Local Control Wallet –

 startmasternode alias false